IBM-Cloud/docs/services/mobileanalytics/app-monitoring.md

 You can set thresholds in alert definitions in the {{site.data.keyword.mobileanalytics_short}} Console to better monitor your activities.

 You can configure thresholds, which if exceeded, trigger alerts to notify the {{site.data.keyword.mobileanalytics_short}} Console monitor.
-The triggered alerts can be visualized on the console, or the alerts can be handled by a custom webhook.
-This feature provides a proactive means of detecting client log errors, server log errors, extended periods of network latency, and authentication failures.
+The triggered alerts can be visualized on the console, or the alerts can be handled by a custom webhook. <!-- This feature provides a proactive means of detecting client log errors, server log errors, extended periods of network latency, and authentication failures.--> This feature provides a proactive means of detecting client log errors and application crashes server log errors.
 Reactive thresholds and alerts keep you from having to sift through your data and set thresholds at a wide spectrum of granularity.

 ### Creating an alert definition for client logs
 {: #alert-def-client-logs}